 Web Site Development – How do I make it?

-Custom internal – Duke Web Services, Trinity Technology Services, and the other web development groups across campus
+Custom internal – Duke Web Services and other web development groups across campus

 Custom websites can be developed using internal and external resources.
-With custom site development a bidding process is required.
-(See Working with Vendors) After obtaining 3 bids (one of which MUST be from an internal service provider if the service is offered within Duke) you will also need to coordinate hosting and domains. (see below).
+(See Working with Vendors) After selecting your development group you will also need to coordinate hosting and domains. (see above and below).
 Any custom work still has an expectation to meet technical and branding requirements.
-We encourage you to invite the Marketing office into your project as a liaison with your project, the service provider, and the broader Duke.

 The abundance of work across Duke can’t be met by the in-house resources alone.
 We utilize vendors from around the area including some in other areas of the country and abroad.
 The following guidelines have been developed to streamline the process of working with external vendors.
-(See Working with Vendors)
+Learn more about Working with Vendors.

 Hosting – Where Does it Live?